 Departing Load charges will be determined after you receive permission to operate your generator.
 Generally, your account will be established on the Standby and Departing Load rates in the same billing month.

-To learn more about Departing Load requirements, review the DL-NBC and CGDL-CRS rate schedules.
+To learn more about Departing Load requirements.

 Departing Load is determined based on the amount of load (kWh) served by your generator.

 - When a Net Generation Output Meter (NGOM) is installed, Departing Load equals the monthly kWh registered on the NGOM.